pmelchior/usrp-sciprog/day1/SSH_instructions.md

 We strongly recommend that you read these instructions to get a better understanding of ssh and ssh keys.
 In the following, we will see how to setup an ssh key and use it to.
 Connect remotely.

+This year, due to the ongoing pandemic and because campers won't have physical access to the department machines, instructions about key generation and exchange will be communicated via email.

 ### SSH key

 SSH keys are a mean of identification between two machines.
 One machine, the one we would like to ssh from, has to generate a key.
 The key is then passed on to the machines that we want to access.
 This way, it ensures that only the machines to which we sent a key can connect.